WHERE TO GO IN EUROPE IN THE SUMMER

 It is also home to 12 steaming mineral hot springs which can be found in the beautiful mill colonnade.

-You basically take a relaxed stroll from one spring to the next, while sipping the sulfurous water by means of a traditional ceramic jug.
+You basically take a relaxed stroll from one spring to the next, while sipping the sulfurous water using a traditional ceramic jug.
 They also have a so-called 13th mineral spring which is the famous locally produced herbal liquor Becherovka.

 They also have a so-called 13th mineral spring which is the famous locally produced herbal liquor Becherovka.

-What makes Karlovy Vary one of my favorite towns is the grandeur of the architecture all in different colors, hidden in a valley surrounded by hills and forests.
+What makes Karlovy Vary one of my favorite towns is the architecture’s grandeur, all in different colors, hidden in a valley surrounded by hills and forests.

 Various buildings have been used either as movie locations (James Bond with Casino Royale) or have been an inspiration for some movie directors (Wes Anderson with The Grand Budapest Hotel).